towolf/towolf.github.com/docs/DownloadLegacyPsychtoolbox.markdown

 install a copy of Psychtoolbox according to the specified revision.

-This is only useful if you experience problems and want to revert to an earlier known\-to\-be\-good release.
+This is only useful if you experience problems and want to revert to an earlier known-to-be-good release.

 Revisions can be specified by a revision number, a specific date, or by the special flag 'PREV' which will choose the revision before the